george24601/notes/specific/tidb/misc.md

 3. leader peer writes the split action into a raft log, and execute it at apply
 4. Tikv tells PD, PD updates cache and persist it to etcd

+based on experience, 400M rows of data takes 10min+ to analyze (default setting, tidb_build_stats_concurrency=4).

+A cop task refers to a computing task that is executed using the TiKV coprocessor.
+A root task refers to a computing task that is executed in TiDB.

+ IndexLookUp represents filtering part of the data from the index, returning only the Handle ID, and retrieving the table data again using Handle ID.
+In the second way, data is retrieved twice from TiKV